DeanJain/JavaBigdata/GCP.md

 - You may need to put different departments or different applications into different projects for purposes of separating budgeting, access control, and so on
 - With Shared VPC, Cloud Organization administrators can give multiple projects permission to use a single, shared VPC network and corresponding networking resources

+##### Google Cloud CDN
+- leverages Google's globally distributed edge caches to accelerate content delivery for websites and applications served out of Google Compute Engine.
+- Cloud CDN lowers network latency, offloads origins, and reduces serving costs.
+Once you've set up HTTP(S) Load Balancing, simply enable Cloud CDN with a single checkbox

+##### Google Cloud DNS
+- scalable, reliable and managed authoritative Domain Naming System (DNS) service running on the same infrastructure as Google.
+- It has low latency, high availability and is a cost-effective way to make application and services available to your users.

 ### Cloud IAM
 - Roles   diff roles defined